isomerpages/nlb-biblioasia/articles-archive/features/_posts/2018-04-30-post-four-taps-the-story-of-singapore-water.md

-Tan, 2009, pp. 128–129
-Tan, 2009, p.
-131.
-‘Yes’ for Kranji-Pandan reservoir project.
-(1972, March 9).
-The Straits Times, p.
-4; $132m water supply projects to be ready this year.
-(1975, February 9).
-The Straits Times, p.
-6. Retrieved from NewspaperSG.
-Water from western catchment for these areas.
-(1982, May 5).
-The Straits Times, p.
-10. Retrieved from NewspaperSG.
 Tan, 2009, p.
 132; Singapore.
 Public Utilities Board.
 (1997).
 Singapore’s water supply (p.
 5).
 Singapore: Public Utilities Board.
 (Call no.: RSING 628.1095957 SIN); Two proposed reservoirs to be linked.
 (1980, August 18).
 The Straits Times, p.
 9. Retrieved from NewspaperSG.
 Public Utilities Board.
 (2016, November 16).
 Marina Barrage.
 Retrieved from Public Utilities Board website; Liaw, W.C.
 (2008, November 1).
 First city reservoir opens.
 The Straits Times, p.
 1. Retrieved from NewspaperSG; Ministry of Information, Communications and the Arts.
 (2005, March 22).
 Speech by Minister Mentor Lee Kuan Yew at the Marina Barrage commencement ceremony on 22 March 2005, 6.00pm.
 Retrieved from National Archives of Singapore website.
 Tan, 2009, pp. 140–141.